 State law consequences?

-The new SBA joint venture (JV definition) regulations suggest that the SBA believes that “..state law would recognize an “informal” business venture structure with a written partnership agreement setting forth the responsibilities of the joint venture partners as some sort of partnership.”
+The new SBA (JV definition) regulations suggest that the SBA believes that “..state law would recognize an “informal” JV company structure with a written partnership agreement setting forth the responsibilities of the joint venture partners as some sort of partnership.”

 The SBA’s page was fortunate enough to answer the below questions.

 Does a HUBZone Joint Venture (JV company structure) need to be certified as such?
 Since it is unlikely that it would meet the ownership and control requirement, the HUBZone regulations do not provide for approvals of HUBZone Joint Venture agreements.
 Business venture companies are generally owned by one or more business concerns and therefore are not directly owned 51% by individuals who are United States citizens as required by 13 FR 126.200(b)(1).